LeonKuhne/F-Project/readme.md

 ### CSS
 - extra: fix group node element colors during interaction
 - extra: buttons don't always click when clicked on due to a gap; reduce missed clicks
+- extra: indicate head nodes with unique color
+- extra: indicate leaf nodes with a unique color
 ### NODE
 - extra: z axis depth; indicate depth using opacity and z-index on group nodes children, stacking on groups of groups.
 Have the z index change to that of the nodes selection
 ### CODE
 - extra: code auto test field
 - extra: code compile check & indicator
+- extra: add a 'run' button near the project that runs ALL of the head nodes, replacing the need for connecting an init/trigger node to every single gosh darn node

 # Project Parser | v3.0
 this could be used when you want to...